rackerlabs/rackspace-how-to/content/cloud-servers/bind-mounts-in-linux.md

 product_url: cloud-servers
 ---

-Bind mounts in Linux&reg; enable you to mount an already-mounted filesystem to another location within the filesystem.
+Bind mounts in Linux&reg; enable you to mount an already-mounted file system to another location within the file system.
 Generally, bind mounts are used when restricting the access of specified users to designated parts of a website by replicating the website's directory into a jailed user's home directory.

 #### Configure a bind mount